Why Trying To Change Your Partner Won't Improve Your Relationship

-How we think and behave towards others is based in deep-rooted behavioral patterns that have evolved over years, usually since childhood.
+How we think and behave towards others is based on deep-rooted behavioural patterns that have evolved over many years, usually since childhood.
 There’s a powerful force in everyone’s personal psychology that makes us act in a certain way to get our needs met, and oftentimes we’re unaware of what that drive is or the need we’re trying to meet.

-Until your partner realizes and accepts that their actions and behaviors are causing issues for them and for you, they’re unlikely to change.
+Until your partner realizes and accepts that their actions and behaviours are causing issues for them and for you, they’re unlikely to change.

 Rule #2: Be helpful rather than critical.